Saksham706/Propacity_Frontend_Task/README.md

 ---

-## ▶️ Run the Development Server
+# ▶️ Development

-Start the development server:
+Start the Vite development server:

 ```bash
 npm run dev
 ```

-Vite will provide a local development URL, normally similar to:
+The application will normally be available at:

 ```text
 http://localhost:5173